Craving a crusty French loaf? Look no further than this easy baguette recipe. Only 4 ingredients and it’s mostly down time! You can do this!

 Start by dissolving the yeast in warm water.

-While that is doing its magic, combine the flour and salt.
-Create a little well in the center, and add in the yeast.
+While that is doing its magic, combine the flour and salt in a large bowl.
+Create a little well in the center, and add in the yeast mixture.
 Stir it around, taking flour from the outside edge and bringing it into the well, a little at a time.

 Place the dough into a greased bowl and cover it tightly.
 Allow it to proof (or rise) in a warm place until doubled in bulk.